As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 - After adding something new, refresh your assistant’s device list and test with the exact name.

 📶 Voice Assistant Offline?
-Improve Wi-Fi & Connectivity Fast
+Boost Connectivity for Alexa & Google

-Many voice assistant troubleshooting errors begin with a shaky network—especially weak or unstable Wi-Fi signals.
+Many voice assistant not working errors begin with shaky networks — weak or unstable Wi-Fi often makes Alexa not responding or Siri not working appear out of nowhere.
 If Wi-Fi drops or is slow, devices often seem offline.
 Voice assistants might say they can’t find a device, or nothing happens until the network comes back.

 Rooms far from the router are more likely to have problems.
 Devices can also go offline during updates, power cuts, or if too many people are using the network at once.